kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_BACKEND.md

   ```
   MONGODB_URI not set in environment.
 Falling back to built-in default MongoDB URI.
   ```
 - Call any data endpoint to verify live results (no auth required).
-Both kebab-case and camelCase paths are supported to match various frontends:
+Both kebab-case and camelCase paths are supported to match frontend calls:
   ```
   GET /api/session-tracking   OR  /api/sessionTracking
   GET /api/app-deployments    OR  /api/appDeployments